 Athennian will publish a warning if you have shares recorded to cancelled certificates to help you ensure that all your shares are recored to Issued certificates.

-To manually cancel an issued certificate, navigate to the Cancel tab on a certificate card.
-Once you have entered a cancel date and cancel reason, click the Cancel button to cancel the certificate.
-Once you cancel a certificate you cannot return to an Issued status.
-You will need to delete the cancelled certificate and manually issue a new one.
+To manually cancel an issued certificate, click into the certificate and navigate to the Cancel tab.
+Once you have entered a Cancel Date and Reason for Cancellation, click the Cancel button to cancel the certificate.

 Manually Issuing a Certificate